 Adjust the focus knob on your telescope

-A dual-speed Crayford style focuser really helps when adjusting focus at this level of accuracy.
-If you are looking at purchasing a refractor for astrophotography
+A dual-speed Crayford style focuser really helps when adjusting the focus at this level of accuracy.

 What about using a camera lens?